eformat/openshift-aws-install-the-hard-way/ocp-3.11.md

 --region ap-southeast-2
 ```

-From your laptop, set some environment variables, change to suit
+From your laptop, set some environment variables, change to suit, small sized vms just to test the install out

 ```bash
 export clusterid="ocp"